BloomTech-Labs/family-promise-service-tracker-ds-a/README.md

 ### Running the DS application with Apple M1

+- When you `pipenv install --dev` on the M1 you will most likely run into issues where the Pipfile will fail to lock due to issues with psycopg2.
+Psyocopg2 specifically has issues pip installing on the M1.
+After figuring out past issues with the M1, this is a work around until there is further bug fixing on compatibility.
 - Install Homebrew.
   - [Homebrew](https://brew.sh/)
 - Install miniforge for arm64(Apple Silicone M1).